-While this is encouraging news, the goal has now shifted to reducing the alarming number of accidents and deaths caused by a modern for - the use of electronic devices while operating a motor vehicle.
+While this is encouraging news, the goal has now shifted to reducing the alarming number of accidents and deaths caused by the use of electronic devices while operating a motor vehicle.

 Finally, I'll answer your FAQ (frequently asked questions) about texting and driving.

 The dangers of texting & driving

 Texting and Driving Facts

 There is plenty of publicity surrounding this dangerous activity, such as the "It Can Wait" campaign from AT&T Wireless.
 Perhaps the most convincing argument, however, is the data that has been collected through studies and surveys on the dangers of texting while driving.
 Statistics on texting and driving can be eye-opening to those who don't see this as a real highway safety issue.

 While the government and other entities do track texting and driving statistics specifically to some extent, this behind-the-wheel behavior is also considered one element in a set of behaviors known as distracted driving.

 Other distracted driving activities include eating, using a GPS, and fiddling with a radio.
 Experts, however, consider the dangers of texting and driving to be the most detrimental to motorist safety because it causes all three types of distractions defined by the CDC: